Wednesday, December 10, 2025

 Very Low / Extremely Low

 Andrena, Colletes, Osmia, Lasioglossum Halictus, Hylaeus.
 Hosts: Carex, Parnassia, orchids, calciphiles.
-Insects are often absent elsewhere.
+Insects that are often absent elsewhere.

 May–June